The Godfather: Plot

-In 1945 New York City, Corleone crime family don Vito Corleone listens to requests during his daughter Connie's wedding to Carlo.
-Michael, Vito's youngest son and a former Marine, introduces his girlfriend, Kay Adams, to his family at the reception.
+In 1945, the don of New York City's Corleone family, Vito Corleone, listens to requests during his daughter Connie's wedding to Carlo Rizzi.
+Vito's youngest son Michael, a Marine and World War II hero who has so far stayed out of the family business, introduces his girlfriend Kay Adams to his family at the reception.
 Johnny Fontane, a popular singer and Vito's godson, seeks Vito's help in securing a movie role.
-Vito sends his consigliere, Tom Hagen, to persuade studio head Jack Woltz to offer Johnny the part.
-Woltz refuses Hagen's request at first, but soon complies after finding the severed head of his prized racing horse in his bed.
+Vito sends his consigliere, Tom Hagen, to persuade studio president Jack Woltz to offer Johnny the part.
+Woltz refuses Hagen's request at first, but soon complies after finding the severed head of his prized stud horse in his bed.

-Near Christmas, drug baron Sollozzo asks Vito to invest in his narcotics business and for protection from the law.
+As Christmas approaches, drug baron Virgil "The Turk" Sollozzo asks Vito to invest in his narcotics business to provide police protection.
 Vito declines, citing that involvement in narcotics would alienate his political connections.
 Suspicious of Sollozzo's partnership with the Tattaglia crime family, Vito sends his enforcer Luca Brasi to the Tattaglias on an espionage mission.
 Brasi is garroted to death during the initial meeting.
-Later, enforcers gun down Vito and kidnap Hagen.
-With Vito’s first-born Sonny now in command, Sollozzo pressures Hagen to persuade Sonny to accept the narcotics deal.
-Sonny retaliates for Brasi's death with a hit on Bruno Tattaglia.
-Vito survives the shooting and is visited in the hospital by Michael, who finds him unprotected after NYPD officers on Sollozzo's payroll cleared out Vito's guards.
-Michael thwarts another attempt on his father's life but is beaten by corrupt police captain Mark McCluskey.
+Later, hitmen gun down Vito and coerce Hagen into a meeting.
+With Vito's first-born Sonny now in command, Sollozzo pressures Hagen to persuade Sonny to accept the narcotics deal.
+Vito survives the shooting and is visited in the hospital by Michael, who finds him unprotected after corrupt police captain Mark McCluskey, on Sollozzo's payroll, orders NYPD police officers to clear out Vito's guards.
+Michael stops the attempt on his father's life but is then beaten up by Captain McCluskey.
+After the attempted hit at the hospital, Sonny retaliates with a hit on Bruno Tattaglia.
 Sollozzo and McCluskey request to meet with Michael and settle the dispute.
-Michael feigns interest and agrees to meet, but hatches a plan with Sonny and Corleone capo Clemenza to kill them and go into hiding.
-Michael meets Sollozzo and McCluskey at a Bronx restaurant; after retrieving a handgun planted in the bathroom by Clemenza, he shoots both men dead.
+The Corleones agree to the meeting and devise a plan to plant a handgun in the bathroom of the Bronx restaurant where the meeting will be held.
+Michael speaks with Sollozzo for several minutes then excuses himself, retrieves the gun, and shoots both men dead.

 Despite a clampdown by the authorities for the killing of a police captain, the Five Families erupt in open warfare.
-Michael takes refuge in Sicily and Fredo, Vito's second son, is sheltered by Moe Greene in Las Vegas.
+Michael takes refuge under the protection of Don Tommasino in Sicily, and Vito's second son Fredo is sheltered by Jewish mobster Moe Greene in Las Vegas.
+In Sicily, Michael meets and marries a local woman, Apollonia.
 Sonny publicly attacks and threatens Carlo for physically abusing Connie.
-When he abuses her again, Sonny speeds to their home but is ambushed and murdered by gangsters at a highway toll booth.
-In Sicily, Michael meets and marries a local woman, Apollonia, but she is killed shortly thereafter by a car bomb intended for him.
+When Carlo thrashes a pregnant Connie again, Sonny speeds to their home but is ambushed and murdered by gangsters at a highway toll booth.
+Apollonia is killed shortly thereafter by a car bomb intended for Michael.